telota/python-for-the-humanities/docs/contributing.md

 must be provided with `https` as protocol when available as such.

-If the source code is hosted on [GitHub](https://github.com), it must be denoted as `<username>/<repository_name` assigned to the `github_repo` field.
+If the source code is hosted on [GitHub](https://github.com), it must be denoted as `<username>/<repository_name>` assigned to the `github_repo` field.

 When adding a new section respectively folder, keep in mind that all words must start with an uppercase character.

-If you see more data on a package as appropriate to include, please open an issue with your proposal.
+If you figure more or updated information on a package would be appropriate to include, please open an issue with your proposal.

 ## Building